PhpGt/StyleGuide/README.md

 ### [Databases](databases)

-+ Tables should be organised into a Table Collection Hierarchy.
++ Queries should be organised into a Query Collection Hierarchy.
-+ Tables should use `UpperCamelCase`.
++ Tables should use `lowercase_underscored`.
-+ Tables in the same collection should use an underscore to split the hierarchy.
++ Related should use an underscore to indicate their hierarchy.
 + Columns should use `lowercase_underscored`.
-+ Primary keys should follow `id_TableName`.
++ Primary keys should follow `id_table`.
 + Columns can have optional descriptions to uniquely identify their purpose.
 + Foreign key column names should match their referenced column.
 + Foreign key constraint names should reference both tables and columns uniquely.